 At The University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
 Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this section, [insert your attendance policy and/or expectations,

-For this section, attendance will be taken on several class days at random, with the provision for one absence without penalty.
 A grade of zero will be recorded for any exam, test, or project deadline that is missed.
 The student is responsible for obtaining notes on any material missed.